catarsi/mitao/README.md

 5. Type the command `chmod 777 *` and press enter; you can close the Terminal window now
 6. Go back to your ***mitao\_{VERSION}\_macos*** folder and **double click** the ***setup*** file; a Terminal window will appear and the installation should start; wait to the end of the installation.
 > macOS might block and exit the installation with an error: **unidentified developer**; in this case you must allow macOS to open the application anyway (usually this is done from **System preferences -> Security & Privacy -> General**). <br>**Note: this issue might appear more than once during the installation; do the same operation for each occasion**

+> in some cases the installation might stop with this error: **xcrun: error: invalid active developer ...** To handle this error you must:
+>  * Open the Terminal and type: `xcode-select --install`
+>  * A dialog box appears, you must click on the **install** button and accept the terms so that the download and installation will start
+>  * Close the terminal once the installation is done

 7. Once the installation is done, you will find the application **Mitao** on the main folder (i.e. ***mitao_{VERSION}_macos***).
 8. **Copy->Paste** the **Mitao** application on your **/application** folder (or any other desired folder).<br> **Note: only a Copy->Paste operation must be done.
 DON'T Drop->Drag or Cut->Paste the Mitao application**
 4. Run Mitao by double clicking on the **Mitao** application (the one you have copied).